TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: EXPERIMENTAL SETTINGS

 \subsection{Image Generation Configuration}

-The primary configuration for text-to-image generation involved the DPM++ 2M Karras sampling method, with 20 steps at image dimensions of 512×512 pixels at a CFG scale of 7.
-For image-to-image translation experiments, configurations were similar, except for an additional denoising strength of 0.9 to better retain the structural essence of the original images while incorporating new tactile features.
+Text-to-image generation employed the DPM++ 2M Karras sampling method, using 20 steps at 512×512 pixel resolution and a CFG scale of 7.
+For image-to-image translation, configurations were similar but used a denoising strength of 0.9 to retain the structural essence of the original images while incorporating tactile features.